d3fc/d3fc/site/src/components/tool/crosshair.md

 {{{crosshair-example-js}}}
 </script>

-You can control the snapping behaviour of the crosshair by mapping the points through a snapping function.
+You can control the snapping behavior of the crosshair by mapping the points through a snapping function.
 A number of useful snap functions are [supplied as part of the library]({{package.repository.url}}/blob/master/src/util/snap.js).
 Additionally, you can configure X and Y labels via the `xLabel` and `yLabel` properties.

 The crosshair is often used in conjunction with the {{{ hyperlink 'tooltip.html' title='tooltip component' }}}, which renders the data that the crosshair generates (and pushes into the data-joined array).